poohcom1/tank-turn-tactics/README.md

 # Tank Turn Tactics

+An attempt to recreate the game described in this [video](https://www.youtube.com/watch?v=aOYbR-Q_4Hs).

-This project is still in very early stage of development!
+*Note: This project is still in a very early stage of development!*

 ## Setup